diffix/reference/docs/misc.md

 1. Decide what entities will be protected (individual humans, devices, companies, etc.)
 2. For each entity, try to find the single best column in each table that identifies that entity.
 3. Take care to note that multiple different people can appear in different columns (sender/receiver).
 4. Consider whether the identified columns are 100% effective in identifying the entity, or rather have some flaws (sometimes the same person has multiple AID values, sometime the same AID value has multiple persons).
-In these cases it may be necessary to use multiple columns for the same entity.
+In these cases it may be necessary to use multiple columns for the same entity, or to assign multiple more-or-less redundant AIDs.
 5. Take care not to tag redundant columns as AID (i.e. two columns that effectively identify the same entities).
 Doing so just slows down execution time.
 6. Tag each column as AID (note not necessary to configure what entity is being protected, or how AIDs relate to each other).

+> TODO: Make sure we include different AIDs having different LCF parameters.

 ## sum()

 If the aggregate is `sum()`, we need to determine which AIDs contribute the most, both for flattening and for determining the amount of noise.
 I'm assuming that, in the DB, aggregates are often computed on the fly.
 So for instance, `sum()` is computed by adding the column value to the aggregate as rows are determined to be included.

+> TODO: Sebastian doesn't think we'll be computing aggregates on the fly.

 Since we don't know how much each AID contributes until after query execution, we need to keep a data structure for all AIDs, and compute the contribution for each AID on the fly.
-(We may also want to keep a data structure that efficiently retains the top contributors, but in principle we could determine this after we have computed all AID contributions.)

 I'm envisioning a hash structure for maintaining AID contributions.
 There must be good support for this in the DB.
 For `sum()`, we can add the column value in each row to the AID entry in the hash structure.